Kaktushose/jda-commands/wiki/docs/interactions/components.md

 ## Select Menus
 ### String Select Menus
-String Select Menus are defined by annotating a method with <com.github.kaktushose.jda.commands.annotations.interactions.StringSelectMenu>
+String Select Menus are defined by annotating a method with <io.github.kaktushose.jdac.annotations.interactions.StringSelectMenu>
-The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.ComponentEvent>.
+The first parameter must always be a <io.github.kaktushose.jdac.dispatching.events.interactions.ComponentEvent>.
 The second parameter must be a <java.util.List>.

 The placeholder and other metadata of the String Select Menu is passed to the annotation.